 Foreshadowing - what, why and how

 A common scenario is that the hero needs to be rescued.
-If the hero is trapped and about to be executed and at the last second another character shows up and saves them, that's unsatisfying because you get the hero out of trouble by changing the rules instead of by playing fair.
-Even worse than just ruining the moment, this destroys the future of the story because the audience can't trust you anymore.
+If the hero is trapped and about to be executed and at the last second another character shows up and saves them, that's unsatisfying because you get the hero out of trouble by introducing new elements at the last second instead of by playing fair.
+Even worse than just ruining the moment, this damages the future of the story because the audience can't trust you anymore.
 They're going to *expect* you to do this again next time, and so they'll never take the danger as seriously as they did before.

 And no amount of retrospective explanation can fully repair the damage after that.
-Even if the character explains how they knew the hero was in the danger and happened to be around, that won't fix the fact that the solution was something the audience didn't know about, and that will mar every subsequent scene that's supposed to be dramatic.
-The only way to avoid this feeling of disappointment is foreshadowing.
+Even if the character explains how they knew the hero was in the danger and happened to be around, that won't fix the fact that from the audience's perspective at the time, you cheated to save the hero, and that will mar every subsequent scene that's supposed to be dramatic.
+The only way to avoid this disappointment is foreshadowing.

 Another way this can be okay is if it's sufficiently early in the story (I'd say first two chapters in most cases), since then the reader hasn't had time to get used to the rules of the story yet.
 The opening is meant for setup, not playing by existing rules.